apache/cassandra-java-driver/changelog/README.md

 - [improvement] Allow access to table metadata from Mapper (JAVA-554)
 - [improvement] Provide a way to map computed fields (JAVA-661)
 - [improvement] Ignore missing columns in mapper (JAVA-824)
+- [bug] Preserve default timestamp for retries and speculative executions (JAVA-724)

 Merged from 2.0 branch: